ricky6982/wheelzy-test/README.md

    Make sure your queries don’t have any unnecessary data.

    - 1-a ) The issue was resolved in the next file: [SqlFile](WheelzyTest/Persistence/ScriptDatabase.sql)
    - 1-b ) The issue was resolved within a solution consisting of multiple projects utilizing .NET 7.
+You can find de Solution in the folder named WheelzyTest.

      - The entity framework query was implemented in the following file: [CarService](WheelzyTest/Service/CarService.cs)